 Take Advantage of the Air Carrier Access Act (ACAA)

-Therefore, do not fly with a concussion unless you have already been scanned for intracranial hemorrhages.
+DO NOT fly with a concussion until you have been scanned and cleared for intracranial hemorrhages.

 In general, flying after brain injury is safe, as long as the brain has had enough time to heal and your symptoms are not severe.